JanFriske/Figura-KI---Figura-AI/README.md

 Figura-Interface Block: the intelligent AI control of the Figura Interface.

-Samhadi: investigates multiple energy phenomena
+Samadhi: investigates multiple energy phenomena

 Aero: study and evaluation of airspace, air traffic and air navigation.